EVENTS

 Before each talk guests and speakers enjoyed a potluck style meal together, and the following morning those who dared joined us in summiting Canon and Pemigewasset, respectively, the following morning.

-The Notch Hostel hosted our annual a special benefit for us on the night of our official hike day.
-It was a weekend of socializing with other participants, volunteers, and board members, and winning mega prizes from our in-person raffle.
+The Notch Hostel hosts our annual special benefit during our spring season fundraiser.
+It’s a weekend of meeting the partner organizations, socializing with other participants, volunteers, and board members, and winning mega prizes from our in-person raffle.

 Hey SiS friends!
 On February 4th and March 11th 2023, the Notch Hostel hosted two Fireside Chats focused on outdoor equity in the White Mountains and beyond.